US STOCKS-Nasdaq ends at record high as Big Tech roars back

 So-called value stocks, expected to benefit from the economic recovery, have outperformed in 2021, while growth stocks, including major tech names like Apple and Nvidia, have rallied since the Fed last week took a stance on future rate hikes viewed by many as more aggressive than expected.

-The S&P growth index has added around 2% since before the Fed last Wednesday projected an accelerated timetable for interest rate increases, compared with a drop of more than 1% in the value index.
+The S&P growth index has added almost 2% since before the Fed last Wednesday projected an accelerated timetable for interest rate increases, compared with a drop of almost 2% in the value index.

 “The market was caught off guard regarding the Fed’s hawkish commentary, and that’s 100% of what is happening,” said Andrew Mies, chief investment officer of 6 Meridian.
 “All the smart people were surprised about how hawkish the Fed was, and now they are adjusting their portfolios.”

-Most of the 11 major S&P sector indexes rose, with consumer discretionary and energy among the biggest gainers.
+Nine of the 11 major S&P sector indexes rose, with consumer discretionary and tech the biggest gainers, each up about 1%.

 The Nasdaq Composite climbed 0.79% to 14,253.27.

-Splunk Inc surged after the data analytics software maker said private equity firm Silver Lake invested $1 billion in the company’s convertible senior notes.
+Splunk Inc surged over 11% after the data analytics software maker said private equity firm Silver Lake invested $1 billion in the company’s convertible senior notes.

+Advancing issues outnumbered declining ones on the NYSE by a 1.26-to-1 ratio; on Nasdaq, a 1.08-to-1 ratio favored advancers.

+The S&P 500 posted 28 new 52-week highs and 1 new low; the Nasdaq Composite recorded 78 new highs and 56 new lows.

 Additional reporting by Devik Jain, Sujata Rao-Coverley and Medha Singh in Bengaluru; Editing by Maju Samuel, Sonya Hepinstall and Dan Grebler